rapidsai/dask-cuda/docs/source/specializations.rst

     or
     CUDA_VISIBLE_DEVICES=0,1,2 dask-cuda-workewr

 Users can also use UUID of the device as an inputs to ``CUDA_VISIBLE_DEVICES``.
-UUIDs should begin with prefix 'GPU-' or 'MIG-GPU': `GPU-9baca7f5-0f2f-01ac-6b05-8da14d6e9005`, for example.
+UUIDs should begin with the `prefix 'GPU-' or 'MIG-GPU' <https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#env-vars>`_ : `GPU-9baca7f5-0f2f-01ac-6b05-8da14d6e9005`, for example.

 Spilling From Device